hnzhang/notes/AWS-architect-associate.md

    1. Great for Multiplayer Video Games or when Netowrk performance is critical.
 1. Classic Load Balancer, CLB(legacy)
 1. It is create for Web Applications

+## Sticky Sessions on ELB
+to bind a user's session to a specific EC2 instance to ensure all the requests from that session are sent to the same instance.
+It is typically used with Classic Load Balancer.
+It can also be enabled for ALB though it can only be set on a Target Group instead of individual EC2 instances.
+Cookies are used to remember which EC2 instance.
+It is very useful when specific information is only stored locally on a single instance.